kayk1m/next-use-nprogress/README.md

 # React hook integration of NProgress for Next.js

-A simple Next.js progressbar component using [NProgress](http://ricostacruz.com/nprogress/).
+A simple Next.js progressbar hook using [NProgress](http://ricostacruz.com/nprogress/).

 ## How to install?